Frequently Asked Questions About Consumer Bankruptcy In Pennsylvania

 Our lawyers can review the list with you to give you a full understanding of the debts covered and not covered.

-Except for those debts that cannot be discharged by law, both Bankruptcies, Chapter 7 and Chapter 13, will give you a fresh start.
+Except for those debts that cannot be discharged by law, both bankruptcies, Chapter 7 and Chapter 13, will give you a fresh start.

 When you file, you must include your proposed plan.
 Your plan will describe how you intend to repay a defaulted mortgage or car loan, will provide for payment of debts called “l priority” debts, such as taxes, and may provide for some distribution to your unsecured creditors from your plan payments.
 Once the bankruptcy court appoints a trustee who will oversee your plan, your creditors receive and have the right to object to the plan if your plan does not meet the requirements of the Bankruptcy Code.
 If your plan is approved, you make monthly payments to the bankruptcy trustee, who then distributes the funds to your creditors according to your plan.

-An individual cannot obtain a discharge in a later filed Chapter 7 bankruptcy if he/she has filed for Chapter 7 or Chapter 11 bankruptcy within the previous eight years and received a discharge or received a Chapter 13 discharge in the within the previous six years.
-An individual cannot obtain a discharge in a later filed Chapter 13 bankruptcy if he/she has been granted a Chapter 7, 11 or 12 discharge within the past four years or a Chapter 13 discharge within the previous two years.
+An individual cannot obtain a discharge in a later-filed Chapter 7 bankruptcy if he/she has filed for Chapter 7 or Chapter 11 bankruptcy within the previous eight years and received a discharge or received a Chapter 13 discharge within the previous six years.
+An individual cannot obtain a discharge in a later-filed Chapter 13 bankruptcy if he/she has been granted a Chapter 7, 11 or 12 discharge within the past four years or a Chapter 13 discharge within the previous two years.
 It is important to note that what may be affected is your entitlement to a discharge in a subsequent case, not your eligibility to file a subsequent case.
 There may be circumstances that filing a bankruptcy may be in your best interest even though you may be ineligible to receive a discharge.